tanin47/tip/README.md

 * An extra moust button emits `Cmd + F3`
 * 4-finger touch on the trackpad emits `Cmd + F3`

-I'm built an app that can map extra mouse button and 3(or 4)-finger touch to a combination of keys.
+I've built an app that can map extra mouse button and 3(or 4)-finger touch to a combination of keys.
 I'm working to release this app.
 If you are interested, please open an issue!

 Technical detail